GSTCH/SketchMadeEASY/README.md

 ## Documentation
-See Wiki of this Repository.
+See [Wiki](https://github.com/GSTCH/SketchMadeEASY/wiki) of this Repository